nashville-software-school/client-side-mastery/book-5-honey-rae-repairs/chapters/LEARN_SETUP.md

 |**`topics`** | A topic of learning. _(e.g. Functions, Asynchronous Programming, etc...)_ Many posts can be written about a single topic. _(name)_  |

 ## The Plan
 This application will have several views, and just like in Honey Rae Repairs, you will begin to build these views piece by piece.
-Before you get started, however, having an end goal in mind will help with your decision making process as you build.
-What components will you build?
+Before you get started, however, having an end product in mind will help with your decision making process as you build. _What components will you build?
 What will your routes be?
-What components can you reuse?
-Some guidance will be given for these decisions and others will be left up to you.
+What components can you reuse?_ Some guidance will be given for these decisions and others will be left up to you.
 Carefully read the requirements for each view of this application, then, build a wireframe representing each view and its features.
 Of course, feel free to review your wireframe with an instructor when you are finished.

 ### The Nav Bar
 A navbar will persist in each view, allowing the user to navigate through the views of the application.
 The links on the navbar are as follows: